 Learn more about a healthy lifestyle and breast cancer.

 The data in this section come from 2 main types of research studies:

 The goal of these studies is to give information that helps support or disprove an idea about a possible link between an exposure (such as alcohol use) and an outcome (such as breast cancer) in people.

 Although they have the same goal, observational studies and randomized controlled trials differ in:

 Learn more about different types of research studies.

-All data presented within the Understanding Breast Cancer section of this website come from human studies unless otherwise noted.
+All data presented within this section of the website come from studies done with people.

 Susan G. Komen® has up-to-date information on many established, probable and possible risk factors for breast cancer (and information on many factors shown not to increase risk).